meredithcook/meredithcook.github.io/_posts/2025-02-06-how-I-use-AI.md

+---
+layout: post
-# How I Use AI as a Writer
+title: How I Use AI as a Writer
+date: 2025-02-06
+description: I rarely use AI but here are four ways I do use it.
+image: '/images/desktopcomputer.jpg' # Add image post (optional)
+tags: [writing, work]
+GA: G-DHPTC39GDF
+---

 At a routine dermatologist appointment, the doctor making the requisite small talk found out that I'm a grant writer.
 She admitted that she is a terrible writer and speller, though I'm not sure I totally believed her.
 Then she asked me a question I'm not sure I've been asked before, though you'd think that given writing is both my profession and primary hobby, I'd have been asked by now.